Primary constructors

 for declaring parameters in primary constructors,

-you cannot use them on parameters in other kinds of functions.
+you can't use them on parameters in other kinds of functions.

 For extension types, the primary constructor must have exactly one parameter.